MMMZZZZ/Syntherrupter/Documentation/Wiki/UI/Simple.md

 ### Return to Main Menu

+*This section applies equally to all modes (Simple, [MIDI Live](MIDI%20Live.md#readme) and [Lightsaber](Lightsaber.md#readme).
+Hence you may have been redirected to this section from a different mode.*

 A simple press of the *Return* button stops Simple mode and brings the user back to the [Main Menu](Menu.md#readme).

 Keeping the button pressed brings the user back to the [Main Menu](Menu.md#readme), too.
 However, Simple mode won't be stopped.
 It continues to run in the background.
-This can be done for all modes.
+There are no limitations to this feature.
+Any combination of modes can run simultaneously.